ManyNeopagans, including Wiccans, and modern-day Druids

 belief is based on clear, unambiguous passages from the

-Christian religions (Buddhism, Hinduism, Islam as well as Neopaganism) as forms of
+Thus, many of them view all non-Christian religions (Buddhism, Hinduism, Islam as well as Wicca and other Neopagan religions, etc.) as forms of

 Satanism.
-By equating Neopagan religions with their view of Satanism as
+During the 1980's and early 1990's. many equating Neopagan religions with their view of Satanism as

-fundamentalists naturally assume that Wiccans, Druids, etc. perform the most hideous and
+fundamentalists assumed that Wiccans, Druids, etc. perform the most hideous and

 obscene criminal acts at Halloween.
-These beliefs are profoundly hurtful, untrue, and are
+These beliefs were profoundly hurtful, untrue, and are

 Fundamentalist [Christian] preachers over a century ago", especially "Two